MCTantrum/WorldEditSlimefun/README.md

 ## Commands
 - `/wsef pos1` This command sets the location for position 1 for your paste/clear command.
 - `/wsef pos2` This command sets the location for position 2 for your paste/clear command.
-- `/wsef paste *Slimefun ID*` This command pastes the block you specified in the world with the position you chose.
+- `/wsef paste <Slimefun ID>` This command pastes the block you specified in the world with the position you chose.
 It has 1 argument that is the slimefun id.
 This can be any placeable Slimefun block or it's addons.
-- `/wsef clear *boolean*` This command clears the blocks you have selected with the position commands.
-When **TRUE** it fires a blockbreakevent coming from a player.
+- `/wsef clear <boolean>` This command clears the blocks you have selected with the position commands.
+When `true` it fires a blockbreakevent coming from a player.
 This is used to clear all the handlers.
-When **FALSE** it just removes the block and the blockstorage data.
+When `false` it just removes the block and the blockstorage data.

 ## Download
-You can find the download of this addon in the [releases](https://github.com/Slimefun-Addon-Community/WorldEditSlimefun/releases/tag/5) tab
+You can find the download of this addon in the [releases](https://github.com/Slimefun-Addon-Community/WorldEditSlimefun/releases/tag/latest) tab